DelphiWorlds/Kastri/Demos/FirebaseCloudMessaging/Readme.md

 ### PushItServer

 PushItServer is a framework being developed to help create push servers that manage registration of tokens, creation of groups, sending of the correct types of messages etc. Stay tuned to [Delphi Worlds](https://github.com/sponsors/DelphiWorlds) to find out more

+## Integration into a new or existing project (not the demo)

+* Please follow the steps as per the Using the demo section
+* In the Project Manager, under the Android target, right-click the Libraries node and add the dw-kastri-base.jar and dw-firebase-messaging.jar files from the Kastri\Lib folder
+* In the Project Options, ensure that the search path for **all** platforms includes folders from the Kastri repo as per the demo
+* In the Project Options, ensure that the search path for iOS Device 64-bit includes the Firebase SDK paths as per the demo